Quickly run scripts, apply expressions, or load

 Code Runner User Guide

-Transform your After Effects scripting workflow into something beautiful and organized!
-Code Runner is your new best friend for managing custom scripts and expressions in a sleek, dockable panel that makes automation feel effortless.
+Transform your After Effects workflow into something beautiful and organized!
+Code Runner is your new best friend for managing custom scripts, expressions and presets in a sleek, dockable panel that makes automation feel effortless.

 What is Code Runner?